This is a Guest Post by Ashley Furness, a CRM Analyst for Software Advice

 What Communication Channel do They Prefer?

-One of the first things customer service can reveal about a buyer persona is the communication channel of choice.
+One of the first things customer service can reveal about a buyer’s persona is the communication channel of choice.
 The customer usually reveals their persona just in the nature of the support request.
-For example, crutch alternative makers Goodbye Crutches has a persona called “Andy the Athlete” and another called “Gerry the Great Grandparent.”
+For example, crutch alternative makers Goodbye Crutches have a persona called “Andy the Athlete” and another called “Gerry the Great Grandparent.”

 If a customer called and said the crutch alternative broke when he tried to take it down a skateboard ramp, he’s obviously the athlete.
 If the caller said they were having trouble putting the product together, the agent knows that’s probably Gerry because his persona says he’s most concerned with how to assemble the product.

 So at the opening of every service ticket, your reps should record both the persona and whether the connection was first made through email, phone, live chat or self-service.
 This allows management to later pull a report by persona and identify whether they prefer one communication channel over the other.

 Customers don’t always use your product right away.
 Sometimes they purchase it for a particular occasion, or just for “when they need it.”
 This time might be obvious, but it’s likely there are other situations you didn’t imagine your customers would use your product.